rexposadas/rexposadas.github.io/_posts/2014-09-25-print-binary-tree.markdown

 A tree is made up of one or more nodes, hence the `Node` struct.

-Let's make the print function.
 The print function will print the tree taking into account the different levels of the tree.

 	// Print prints the entire tree from this node. func (n *Node) Print() {